Liberated Metalworkers' Union of South Africa

-The Liberated Metalworkers' Union of South Africa (LIMUSA) is a trade union representing workers in metal and related industries in South Africa.
+The Liberated Metalworkers' Union of South Africa (LIMUSA) was a trade union representing workers in metal and related industries in South Africa.

 History

 In November 2014, the National Union of Metalworkers of South Africa (NUMSA) disaffiliated from the Congress of South African Trade Unions (COSATU).
 Cedric Gina, the former president of NUMSA, wished to remain part of COSATU, and he led a group of members out of the union, immediately founding LIMUSA.
 The new union was accepted as an affiliate of COSATU in March 2015, at which time it had 7,771 members.
 In 2019, it was announced that the union would soon merge into the National Union of Mineworkers.
+The merger was completed in 2021.